 Continuation of Spanish III.
 Emphasis on conversation, reading, and writing.
 This is an intense, quick paced class.
 Students must be able to remember prior vocabulary and grammar knowledge and skills, as there will be only minimal review work done.
-The language skills being taught are highly abstract and conceptual.
+If Honors Diploma is the only reason the student is taking this level course, it is not enough and the student should reconsider taking the class; students will have to work and learn at a highly abstract & conceptual level that, by its nature, can not always be made concrete.
+Students need to be ready and willing to put forth the effort to learn and develop communication skills.